leylatulu/leylatulu/README.md

 - 🔋 I am an Electrical Electronics Engineer.
 I have a master's degree in Electrical and Electronics Engineering.
 - ✍ I wrote a master's thesis on applying machine learning methods to internal medicine.
-- 🚀 I'm learning recommendation systems.
+- 🚀 I'm learning NLP.

 <h2 align="center">🔓 Stack</h2>